pluralsight/guides/in-review/front-end-javascript/getting-started-with-angularjs/article.md

-In this article I am going to  start with the simple example of angularJS implementation with step by step explaination and coding.
+In this article I am going to  start with the basics of angularJS implementation with step by step explaination and coding.

 Lets start with the basic file structure :